 - Not allow you to overdraw your account

 Banks that help you dodge overdraft charges include:

 - Simple is an online bank that provides payment and budgeting tools with no monthly fees.
 Simple will typically decline transactions if you run out of money in your account.
-In spring 2021, accounts with Simple will transiton to administration by BBVA USA, which charges $32 for overdrafts, though it offers a variety of overdraft protection options.
+In spring 2021, accounts with Simple will transition to administration by BBVA USA, which charges $38 for overdrafts, although it offers a variety of overdraft protection options.